The Body’s Unique Defence against Cancer

 Immuno-oncology therapy means that the body’s own immune defence system is used to treat cancer.
 The immune system, among other cells, features T-cells that can be activated to find and destroy cancer cells.

 A primary tumour rarely kills, but secondary tumours (metastases) do.
-Currently there is no therapy specifically designed to prevent early metastasis formation.
+Currently there is no therapy specifically designed to prevent early metastasis formation in prostate cancer.
 And there is a clearly identified medical need in this area, which has been noted by both the European Medicines Agency (EMA) and the American counterpart, the Food & Drug Administration (FDA).
-RhoVac is developing the first ever antigen-based cancer therapy, RV001, that is designed specifically for eliminating metastatic cancer cells, irrespective of cancer type.
+RhoVac is developing the first ever antigen-based cancer therapy, RV001, that is designed specifically for preventing or eliminating metastatic cancer cells, irrespective of cancer type.
 This is envisioned to be used in order to prevent cancer recurrence and progression after primary tumour therapy.

 RV001 – specifcally designed to prevent metastases